 With the InterPlanetary File System, you can accomplish a lot with data.
 It includes like distributing content to websites, storing files internationally, enabling secure file sharing, and encrypting communications.

 IPFS can be utilized with blockchain technology as a supplemental file system for public networks and other P2P applications.
 Ethereum’s scalability for decentralised applications may considerably enhance via IPFS (DApps).
-Its compatibility with Ethereum’s smart contracts can expand the ecosystem of the cryptocurrency with cost-effective and secure storage capacity.
+Its compatibility with one of Top 10 Indian Crypto Exchanges, Ethereum’s smart contracts can expand the ecosystem of the Crypto Exchange Platform with cost-effective and secure storage capacity.

 The decentralised storage technique we previously mentioned, IPFS and FileCoin, incentivize data storage and have a significant impact on the development of NFTs as immutable records.
 Simply inserting an IPFS CID into an NFT will allow it to reference the data directly and more effectively than using an unsafe HTTP link.
 You got everything, right?